Josh Rojas Player Props: Diamondbacks vs. Rockies

 Rockies Pitching Rankings

-- The Rockies pitching staff is 27th in the league with a collective 7.7 strikeouts per nine innings.
+- The 7.5 strikeouts per nine innings compiled by the Rockies pitching staff ranks last in the league.

-- The Rockies' 5.15 team ERA ranks 28th among all MLB pitching staffs.
+- The Rockies' 5.20 team ERA ranks 29th among all league pitching staffs.

+- Rockies pitchers combine to give up 74 total home runs at a rate of 1.3 per game (fifth-most in baseball).

+- Lamet starts for the first time this season for the Rockies.

 © 2023 Data Skrive.
 All rights reserved.